A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Materials and Methods

 \section{Materials and Methods}

-Our proposed registration-informed strain quantification framework is presented in Fig.~\ref{fig:procedure}.
+Our proposed feature tracking-informed strain quantification framework is presented in Fig.~\ref{fig:procedure}.
 In all subjects, the areal and 1$^\text{st}$ principal strain at the mid-systolic frame were computed using the mid-diastolic frame as reference.
-The code of our strain calculation framework will be made available at \url{https://github.com/ww382/registration_informed_valve_strain}.
+The code of our strain calculation framework will be made available at \url{https://github.com/ww382/feature_tracking_informed_valve_strain}.